AlirezaTheH/medicure/README.md

 ```

 ## Simple Example
-In this example we want to treat video files of Season 6 of the famous tv show
+In this example we want to treat video files of Season 6 of the famous TV show
 [Peaky Blinders](https://en.wikipedia.org/wiki/Peaky_Blinders_(TV_series))
 downloaded from [PSArips](https://psa.pm).

-First we search the name of tv show in [TMDB](https://www.themoviedb.org) to
+First we search the name of TV show in [TMDB](https://www.themoviedb.org) to
 see season names.
 In this case season name starts with `Series`.
 In our
-tv shows directory we create `Peaky Blinders/Series 6` directory and put the
+TV shows directory we create `Peaky Blinders/Series 6` directory and put the
 files there. directory structure will look like this:
 ```bash
 TV Shows